EricSchles/investa_gator_v2/documentation.md

 * scipy
 * networkx

-Please note the requirements file has some other packages that I just think everyone should have, but aren't essential for this project :)  Feel free to use the minimial-requirements.txt file if you just want those.
+Please note the requirements file has some other packages that I just think everyone should have, but aren't essential for this project :)  Feel free to use the minimum-requirements.txt file if you just want those.

 To install the dependencies you can do: